 Our frequency comb lasers have been based on Ytterbium (Yb) doped optical fibers.
 The small quantum defect, high doping, and the availability of double clad large-mode-area photonic crystal fibers makes Yb ideal for scaling to high average power.
 We have built in our lab an 80 W Yb:fiber laser for generating high order harmonics at high repetition rate.
 A detailed “how-to” paper is here.

-To make widely tunable frequency combs for cavity-enhanced optical spectroscopy (see below), we have also started branching out into using Erbium-doped fiber lasers frequency shifted in highly nonlinear fibers.
+To make widely tunable frequency combs for cavity-enhanced optical spectroscopy (see below), we have also started branching out into using Erbium-doped fiber lasers frequency shifted in highly nonlinear fibers (HNLF).
 Using this backbone, we can make multiple shifted branches and then make widely-tunable mid-IR combs via difference frequency generation (DFG).

 Cavity-Enhanced High Harmonic Generation

 High harmonic generation (HHG) can be used to generate ultrashort pulses of extreme ultraviolet (XUV) and soft x-ray light.
 These photon energies are ideal for performing photoelectron spectroscopy from surfaces and probing absorption edges of soft matter.
 However, due to limitations in laser power, most high-harmonic generation systems run at repetition rates around 1-10 kHz.
 We generate harmonics at repetition rates around 100 MHz, using the technique of cavity-enhanced high-order harmonic generation.
 In the cavity enhancement technique, a frequency comb laser is resonantly enhanced in an optical cavity whose repetition rate and carier-envelope offset frequency are matched to that of the laser.
 With kiloWatts of intracavity laser power, efficient HHG can be done at the full repetition rate of the mode-locked laser.